Mental Health Facilities Gwinnett County, GA

 View Point Health

-View Point Health is a mental health clinic in Gwinnett County, Georgia, located at 175 Gwinnett Drive, 30046 zip code.
-View Point Health offers outpatient treatment.
-View Point Health provides psychotropic medication, dialectical behavior therapy and individual psychotherapy to children / adolescents, adults and seniors 65 or older.
-View Point Health also supports people requiring dual diagnosis treatment, people with PTSD and children/adolescents with serious emotional disturbance.
-Some other services provided by View Point Health include assertive community treatment, intensive case management and suicide prevention services.
+View Point Health is a mental health facility in Gwinnett County, GA, located at 175 Gwinnett Drive, 30046.
+View Point Health provides outpatient treatment.
+View Point Health provides individual psychotherapy, psychotropic medication and cognitive behavioral therapy to seniors 65 or older, young adults and children / adolescents.
+View Point Health also supports people with trauma, clients referred from the court/judicial system and children/adolescents with serious emotional disturbance.
+Some other services available at View Point Health include supported housing, assertive community treatment and housing services.

 Learn More